fllstx/job-skill-assessment/quizzes/html/html-quiz.md

 - [ ] For blog posts and other social media items
 - [ ] For the main content area of your website
-- [ ] When the content stands alone as a unit, is suitable for syndication, or is reusable
+- [checked ] When the content stands alone as a unit, is suitable for syndication, or is reusable
 - [ ] To associate comments with a blog post

 ### For the HTML code below, when will "Sample Text" display to the browser?